underjord/vcnl4040/README.md

 For details on the hardware consult [the datasheet](https://www.vishay.com/docs/84274/vcnl4040.pdf).
 There is additional useful detail about the sensor in [the implementation notes](https://www.vishay.com/docs/84307/designingvcnl4040.pdf).

+I would not consider the API completely stable yet but it is being tested for real world use.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed